microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Get-MgUserMailTip.md

 	MailTipsOptions = "automaticReplies, mailboxFullStatus" }
 # A UPN can also be used as -UserId.
-Get-MgUserMailTip -UserId $userId -BodyParameter $params
+Get-MgBetaUserMailTip -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the Get-MgUserMailTip Cmdlet.
+This example shows how to use the Get-MgBetaUserMailTip Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS